Events & Observers

 namespace App\Analytics\Observer;

-Section titled “Observer Priority”When multiple observers listen to the same event, they run in module priority order (app/ → modules/ → vendor/).
-Within the same module, observers run in the order they’re listed.
+Section titled “Observer Priority”When multiple observers listen to the same event, they run by priority (higher values first).
+Use the priority parameter to control order:

 Section titled “Built-in Events”Marko packages dispatch events at meaningful points: